 As a result of the restatement of the Company’s consolidated financial statements as of December 31, 2015 and the first and second quarters of 2016, the Company is currently involved in a class-action lawsuit filed by shareholders.
 On November 8, 2016, a purported shareholder of the Company filed a putative class-action lawsuit in the U.S. District Court for the Central District of California (the “Court”) (Case No. 2:16-cv-08295-ODW) against the Company and two individual defendants: Eric Steen, the Company’s former Chief Executive Officer, President and Director; and Jonathan Foster, the Company’s former Chief Financial Officer.
 The complaint alleges that the defendants issued materially false and misleading statements in and/or omitted material facts from documents filed with the SEC between May 12, 2015 and November 7, 2016.
 The complaint asserts claims against all defendants under the antifraud provisions of the federal securities laws and against Messrs.
 Steen and Foster as control persons.
 The complaint seeks compensatory damages for the putative class, prejudgment and post-judgment interest, attorneys’ fees and other costs.
 Two other shareholders subsequently filed motions for appointment as lead plaintiff and for appointment of their attorneys as lead counsel for the putative class.
 On February 17, 2017, the Court appointed a lead plaintiff for the putative class.
 On April 18, 2017, the lead plaintiff filed an amended class-action complaint with the Court.
-On June 19, 2017, the Company and all defendants filed a Motion to Dismiss the amended complaint, and that motion is still being briefed before the Court.
+On June 19, 2017, the Company and all defendants filed a Motion to Dismiss the amended complaint and that motion is now fully briefed and is pending before the Court.

 The Company believes that the allegations against it and its officers are without merit and intends to vigorously defend against the claims asserted.
 The ultimate resolution of this matter cannot be predicted, however, and it is not possible at this time for the Company to estimate any probable loss or range of losses because of the preliminary nature of the matter.